A Useful Review: Stephen Kotler’s The Art of Impossible

 My latest project has been to become more effective, more productive, but also more zeroed in on my lifetime goals and to that end I’ve finally gotten around to a book written by my friend Stephen Kotler called The Art of Impossible.
-Regular listeners will know his name as the guy who is arguably the world’s foremost expert on flow states.
+Full disclosure: Kotler is a friend, which means I came to this book predisposed to like it—and also predisposed to notice if it didn’t deliver.
+Regular readers will know his name as the guy who is arguably the world’s foremost expert on flow states.
 He wrote West of Jesus, The Rise of Superman and Gnar Country among many other amazing books, many of them New York Times Best Sellers.

 The Art of Impossible is about redefining what you’re capable of.
 It addresses what he calls both small i impossible, which are those limits we don’t think we can overcome as well as capital I impossible, which are those things that seem so impossible that when someone does transcend them blowing past those old limits can transform whole societies.